-- III.6.3.4 If the department/program has reservations about a candidate recommended for a probationary reappointment, these reservations shall be communicated in writing to the candidate and COAP at the time of reappointment and shall be addressed by the Departmental/Program Tenure Committee in any subsequent tenure hearing. - III.6.3.5 Except as provided in III.6.3.4, a deferral of consideration for tenure owing to a probationary reappointment shall in no way prejudice the outcome of any subsequent tenure hearing. - III.6.4 Procedures for Granting Tenure - III.6.4.1 The Departmental/Program Tenure Committee
+- III.6.3.5 If the Departmental/Program Personnel Committee has reservations about a candidate recommended for a probationary reappointment, these reservations shall be communicated in writing to the candidate and COAP at the time of reappointment and shall be addressed by the Departmental/Program Tenure Committee in any subsequent tenure hearing. - III.6.3.6 Except as provided in III.6.3.5, a deferral of consideration for tenure owing to a probationary reappointment shall in no way prejudice the outcome of any subsequent tenure hearing.

+III.6.4 Procedures for Granting Tenure

+III.6.4.1 The Departmental/Program Tenure Committee